-The measure used is the Statistics South Africa "upper bound" poverty line, set at R779 per person per month in 2011 prices.
-The poverty line increases with inflation and was equivalent to R965 in 2015.
-Per capita income is calculated by adding all reported income for household members older than 15 years, including social grants, and dividing the total household income by the number of household members.
+The measure used is the Statistics South Africa "upperbound" poverty line, set at R779 per person per month in 2011 prices.
+Poverty lines increase with inflation and in 2017 the real value of the upper-bound line was R1,138.3 Per capita income is calculated by adding all reported income for household members older than 15 years, and social grants received by anyone in the household, and dividing the total household income by the number of household members.